a11y-tools/addons/README.md

   created that examines the `status` property: When its value is "complete" it calls the `updateContent` function; otherwise it displays the `tabIsLoading` message using a timeout to avoid jerkiness with sidebar content updates.
+* Missing from previous prototypes was an `onFocusChanged` handler, which has now been added in `panel.js`.
+This handles the situation when a link is opened in a new window.
+It is interesting to note that the sidebar will always display the same information when there is more than one window, i.e. the information for the active tab, even if it's in a different window.

+### 4. headings

+This prototype builds on the feature set of the `traversal` prototype by adding the following new features:

+* The sidebar now displays headings information for the active tab in a box labeled `Headings`, using CSS grid layout features.
+Each heading item has a prefix label indicating its level, and is indented horizontally based on its level.
+* The items in the `Headings` box are scrollable, and each item is selectable.
+* There are two buttons below the `Headings` box, one labeled `Highlight Selected` and the other `Remove Highlighting`, each with its own event handler.
+* The handler functions for the highlight buttons use the `browser.find` API, which only partially works in production Firefox, and is throwing errors in FDE when `browser.find.highlightResults` is called.
+In the former case, the call does not result in scrolling to the highlighted results.
+* Messaging now takes place directly between `content.js` and `panel.js`, so the `contentInfo` variable in `background.js` was removed.
+* When the `panel.js` function `updateContent` is called, it executes the content script.
+Its `onExecuted` callback only logs caller information, as the `panel.js` script now waits for the message from `content.js` before calling the `updateSidebar` function with the heading information contained in the message.
+* The content script functions have been rewritten: The `getInfo` function now includes a nested function named `traverseDom` that uses the `DOM` API directly, replacing the use of the `TreeWalker` API.
+Another new function, `getDescendantTextContent`, recursively handles the collection of text content for each heading.